 Where you can join us

-Places on our Electrical and Electronic Engineering programme for Autumn 2018 are available within our Marine (Plymouth or Keynsham [Bristol]).
+Places on our Electrical and Electronic Engineering graduate programme for Autumn 2019 are available within our Marine, Land and Nuclear sectors.
 But no matter which team you join, you could be based anywhere in the UK.
 That’s why we ask all our graduates to be flexible and willing to move during their programme.

 What you'll be doing

 Working in a discipline of such fundamental importance means that you could work on anything.
-You could be on the team designing submarines or refitting warships.
-Equally, you could be working on one of our projects in oil and gas or helping to build the UK’s next generation of nuclear power plants.
+You could be on the team designing submarines or refitting warships, or you could be helping to build the UK’s next generation of nuclear power plants.
 The possibilities are endless.

 Day-to-day, you could find yourself working on electrical power distribution or electrical control and instrumentation involving both analogue and digital systems.
 Our graduates get involved in everything from concept design and AutoCAD layouts to testing, installation, commissioning and handover to clients.
 You’ll be working within multidisciplinary teams, investigating solutions to engineering problems.
 You may also find yourself managing projects and leading your own team.